Orckestra/orc-shared/docs/actionsreducersselectors.md

 ## Locale

-`currentLocale`: Extracts and returns the currently set locale from the state.
+`currentLocale`: Extracts and returns the currently set locale from the state based on the user preferences.

+`currentLocaleOrDefault`: Extracts and returns the currently set locale from the state or the default locale when the user preferences is not yet available.

 `defaultLocale`: Finds and returns the default locale for the application.
-This is the first entry in the supported locales list, or if no such list is given, falls back to `'en'`.
+This is the first entry in the supported locales list, or if no such list is given, falls back to `'en-US'`.

 `cultures`: Pulls the index of supported cultures.